Beauty business owners: managing your mental health during coronavirus

 The guides, which each range between six and 10 minutes, cover anxiety control training, sleep problems, unhelpful thinking and how to tackle low mood, sadness and depression.
 It’s definitely worth adding one of these into your daily ritual.

 There are an array of affordable virtual therapy apps available online that enable you to chat with professional counsellors virtually.
-TalkSpace is one such app and it’s delivering COVID-19 Anxiety Management Program, where you can talk to a therapist about your concerns during the outbreak.
+TalkSpace is one such app and it’s delivering Covid-19 Anxiety Management Program, where you can talk to a therapist about your concerns during the pandemic.
 Find out more about TalkSpace.

-Vulnerable people can also access free online emotional support during self-isolation via The Help Hub, which launches today (March 23).
+Vulnerable people can also access free online emotional support during self-isolation via The Help Hub.
 You can book a 15-to-20-minute session guided by a qualified therapist, who will give support to deal with the knock-on effects of anxiety and loneliness during social distancing.

 Beauty coaching brand Salonology has created a six-step The Pursuit of Positivity routine to help you deal with what’s happening day by day.
 The six principles of this are: